larrydodson/Bike_Sharing/README.md

   The project is in support of Kate, to generate a business presentation that supports establishing a bike share enterprise in Des Moines, IA.
 The source data on rides, customers and locations is from "NYC Citi Bike", already an operation in New York city.

    ### Purpose
-   To prepare a visualization business proposal that will use data-based dashboards and a data-analysis story to support creation of a new company for bicycle sharing/renting in Des Moines.
-Data is from the "NYC Citi Bike" bike-share business for August 2019, used as the model.
+   To prepare a new business proposal that includes several data visualizations, dashboards and a data-analysis story in support of creating of a company for bicycle sharing/renting in Des Moines.
+The reference data is from the "NYC Citi Bike" bike-share business for August 2019, and used as a similar business comparison.
 Data handling and presentation Dashboards and Story building are created using the "Tableau Public" web-based software tool.

    The deliverables are:
    - Deliverable 1: Change Trip Duration to a Datetime Format